-- a) an application form (Annex G) for a Cospas-Sarsat Type Approval Certificate, signed by the manufacturer attesting to the technical details of the beacon as specified, and signed by the Cospas-Sarsat accepted test facility attesting that the beacon was tested in accordance with C/S T.007 and found in compliance with C/S T.001 and/or indicating the observed non-compliances and/or deviations from standard test procedures; - b) photographs of the beacon, with its antenna deployed whilst in all manufacturer declared configurations (e.g., floating in water, resting on ground, placed above ground, held by operator, etc.) and appropriate descriptions; - c) analysis and calculations from the beacon manufacturer that support the pre-test battery discharge figures required for the operating lifetime at minimum temperature test, as per Table F-E.2; - d) a list and descriptions of all automatic and manually selectable operation modes, description of beacon working cycle phases and durations, and analysis supported by results of battery current measurements, provided as per Table F-E.1, that identifies: - i. the operating mode that draws the maximum battery energy, and - ii. operating modes that have pulse loads greater than in i. above, - e) the beacon operating instructions and other owner manuals, if available, and a technical data sheet, describing the: - i. beacon type and designation, - ii. beacon specification; - iii. typical operational scenarios and limitations with photos/drawings illustrating beacon configurations for operation with antenna(s) deployed, - iv. system configuration, including external ancillary devices and antennas, if applicable, - v. methods of beacon activation and beacon/antenna deployment, - vi. self-test mode and GNSS self-test mode activation and indication, vii. battery replacement instructions and battery replacement period;
+- a) an application form (Annex G) for a Cospas-Sarsat Type Approval Certificate, signed by the manufacturer attesting to the technical details of the beacon as specified, and signed by the Cospas-Sarsat accepted test facility attesting that the beacon was tested in accordance with C/S T.007 and found in compliance with C/S T.001 and/or indicating the observed non-compliances and/or deviations from standard test procedures; - b) photographs of the beacon, with its antenna deployed whilst in all manufacturer declared configurations (e.g., floating in water, resting on ground, placed above ground, held by operator, etc.) and appropriate descriptions; - c) analysis and calculations from the beacon manufacturer that support the pre-test battery discharge figures required for the operating lifetime at minimum temperature test, as per Table F-E.2; - d) a list and descriptions of all automatic and manually selectable operation modes, description of beacon working cycle phases and durations, justification of the measurement interval, and analysis supported by results of battery current measurements, provided as per Table F-E.1, that identifies: - i. the operating mode that draws the maximum battery energy, and - ii. operating modes that have pulse loads greater than in i. above, - e) the beacon operating instructions and /or other owner manuals describing the: - i. beacon type and designation, - ii. beacon specification; - iii. typical operational scenarios and limitations with photos/drawings illustrating beacon configurations for operation with antenna(s) deployed, - iv. system configuration, including external ancillary devices and antennas, if applicable,